-The satellite can only store 2 photos at a time unless it has obtained an upgrade from a memory pack (see 1.4.2).
+During 2D and 3D, the satellite can only store 2 photos at a time unless it has obtained an upgrade from a memory pack (see 1.4.2).
 The camera will be disabled once the photo storage is full until the pictures are uploaded.